 Maryland's Rural Legacy Program

-With the Board of Public Works’ approval of five new conservation easements, Maryland’s Rural Legacy Program has now conserved more than 114,000 acres of land throughout the state.
-Read more...
+Maryland’s Rural Legacy Program has now conserved more than 120,800 acres of land on over 885 easements throughout the state.

 Maryland’s Rural Legacy Program provides funding to preserve large, contiguous tracts of land and to enhance natural resource, agricultural, forestry and environmental protection while supporting a sustainable land base for natural resource based industries.
 The program creates public-private partnerships and allows those who know the landscape best – land trusts and local governments – to determine the best way to protect the landscapes that are critical to our economy, environment and quality of life.